TherealArav/Hackathon_2025_Genesis/README.md

-# AI POI Tour Guide 🗺️
+# AI POI Guide 🗺️
 *A Streamlit App for Hackathon 2025 Genesis*

-> **Your personal tour guide, powered by RAG, LangChain, Google APIs, and Gemini 2.5-Flash!**
+> **Your personal guide, powered by RAG, LangChain, Google APIs, and Gemini 2.5-Flash!**

 ---